shkippppper/MOBAGameAccepter_python/README.md

 Download the accept.png file and store it somewhere.

+#NOTE DONT FORGET TO CHANGE THE PNG FILE NAME TO accept.png AND KEEP BOTH THE SCRIPT AND THE PNG IN THE SAME DIRECTORY, OR THE CODE WONT FIND IT.

 1) Download VS code (if you dont have already) from here:

    https://code.visualstudio.com .